yuey7x/yuey7x.github.io/_pages/research.md

   * A preliminary version appears in International Conference on Artificial Intelligence and Statistics (AISTATS) 2023.
   * Under review at *Management Science*.
 * **Yueyang Liu**, Adithya M. Devraj, Benjamin Van Roy, and Kuang Xu, [Gaussian Imagination in Bandit Learning](https://arxiv.org/abs/2201.01902), 2022.
   * "Bayesian agents remain effective when instantiated with sufficiently diffuse Gaussian prior and likelihood distributions."
-  * To be submmitted to *Journal of Machine Learning Research*.
 * Zheqing Zhu, **Yueyang Liu**, Kuang Xu, and Benjamin Van Roy, Non-Stationary Neural Contextual Bandit Learning, 2023.
   * "We propose the first agent that is scalable and prioritizes lasting information via a deep neural network-based approach."
-  * To be submmitted to *Management Science*.